Book 12

 A) Answer these questions:

-4. Why did he not mind arguing with stupid people?
+- Why did George Banks enjoy arguing with people?

 B) Which words in the story mean the opposite of: